Why are children’s sunglasses so important?

 At our opticians in Potters Bar, Temple Fortune and Finchley, we have a wide range of children’s designer sunglasses and can also make up kid’s prescription sunglasses.
 Our friendly staff will be able to help you with choosing the best type of lenses and frames that fit young faces well and will be as resistant as possible to wear and tear.

-We’re working on an appointment-only basis at the moment for your safety and ours, so please book an appointment to come in and see our selection of the best children’s sunglasses.
+We’re working on an appointment-only basis at the moment for your safety and ours, so please request an appointment to come in and see our selection of the best children’s sunglasses.